stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-overflow-16bit-binary-2x.png "Addition using 16-bit values")

 However, because the 6502 is an 8-bit CPU, we can only add byte values.
 The solution is to combine multiple additions, starting with the LSBs and finishing with the MSBs, all the while tracking any carry bits between bytes.
-For example, to add $80FF and $0003 (33,023 + 3 in decimal), we first add the LSBs: $FF and $03.
-The result is $02 plus a carry bit.
-Next we add the MSBs, $80 and $00, making sure to also add $01 for the carry bit.
-The result is $81 with no carry bit, so the combined result is $8102, or 33,026 in decimal.
+For example, to add `$80FF` and `$0003` (`33,023 + 3` in decimal), we first add the LSBs: `$FF` and `$03`.
+The result is `$02` plus a carry bit.
+Next we add the MSBs, `$80` and `$00`, making sure to also add `$01` for the carry bit.
+The result is `$81` with no carry bit, so the combined result is `$8102`, or 33,026 in decimal.
 This is a complete result because no carry bit was created when adding the MSBs.

-Now let us try adding $FFFE and $0003 (65,534 + 3 in decimal).
-First we add the LSBs, $FE and $03.
-The result is $01 plus a carry bit.
-Next we add the MSBs, $FF and $00, making sure to also add $01 for the carry bit.
-The result is $00 plus a carry bit.
-The combined result is $0001 (1 in decimal), but this is not the correct result (65,537 in decimal) because a carry bit remains.
+Now let us try adding `$FFFE` and `$0003` (`65,534 + 3` in decimal).
+First we add the LSBs, `$FE` and `$03`.
+The result is `$01` plus a carry bit.
+Next we add the MSBs, `$FF` and `$00`, making sure to also add `$01` for the carry bit.
+The result is `$00` plus a carry bit.
+The combined result is `$0001` (1 in decimal), but this is not the correct result (65,537 in decimal) because a carry bit remains.
 We would have to perform this calculation using 24-bit values to get the correct result.

 ### Adding signed binary values

 Adding signed binary values introduces the problem of overflow.
-As an example, let us try adding the signed byte values %01111111 and %00000010 (+127 and +2 in decimal):
+As an example, let us try adding the signed byte values `%01111111` and `%00000010` (+127 and +2 in decimal):

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-signed-overflow-binary-2x.png "Overflow when adding signed binary values")

-The result is %10000001, which would be the correct answer if we were adding unsigned values, but we are not.
+The result is `%10000001`, which would be the correct answer if we were adding unsigned values, but we are not.
 This result is actually -127 in two's complement representation, which is the wrong result.
 The problem is that bit #7 in a signed byte is reserved for the value's sign, so there is actually one less bit with which to represent a value's magnitude.
 A signed byte value can only represent values in the range -128 to +127, and the correct answer of +129 falls outside it.
 The result has _overflowed_ the available magnitude bits.

 Previously, when we added unsigned binary values, we could detect an invalid result because there would be a carry bit remaining after adding the MSBs.
 How can we detect overflow when adding signed bytes?
 We have to look to see if the sign bit of the result is correct given the particular values we are adding.
 In the example above, we added two positive numbers, +127 and +2, so we would expect the result to be positive as well.
 In fact, bit #7 of the result is set, and so the result is negative.
 This result would be identified as invalid.